digitalocean/doctl/README.md

 ### Configuration OPTIONS

 * `access-token` - The DigitalOcean access token.
-You can generate a token in the [Apps & API](https://cloud.digitalocean.com/settings/api/tokens) section of the DigitalOcean control panel or use `doctl auth login`.
+You can generate a token in the [Apps & API](https://cloud.digitalocean.com/settings/api/tokens) section of the DigitalOcean control panel and then use it with `doctl auth init`.
 * `output` - Type of output to display results in.
 Choices are `json` or `text`.
 If not supplied, `doctl` will default to `text`.